DevRajVerma/Zeotap-Assignment/README.md

 Response: You will get the generated AST for this rule along with rule Id

 2. **Evaluate Rule**

+Now to evaluate a user against a rule, you need ruleId of that rule and data of the user you want to evaluate So how can you get the user id

 ```http
 POST http://localhost:3000/api/rules/evaluate_rule